Binary to Octal

 How does binary to octal conversion work? expand_more

-Starting from the right, group the binary digits into sets of three (pad the leftmost group with leading zeros if needed).
-Then convert each three-bit group to its octal equivalent.
-For example, binary 11110000 becomes 011 110 000, which is octal 360.
+Starting from the right, group the binary digits into sets of three, padding the leftmost group with leading zeros if needed.
+Convert each three-bit group to its octal digit: 000=0, 001=1, 010=2, 011=3, 100=4, 101=5, 110=6, 111=7.
+For example, binary 11110000 is padded to 011 110 000, which becomes octal 360.

 Can this tool handle very large binary numbers? expand_more

 Yes.
-For binary numbers longer than 53 bits (which exceed the precision of standard JavaScript numbers), the tool automatically uses BigInt to perform the conversion with full accuracy.
+For binary numbers longer than 53 bits (which exceed the precision of standard JavaScript floating-point numbers), the tool automatically uses BigInt to perform the conversion with full accuracy.
 There is no practical limit on the size of binary input.

 Is my data secure? expand_more